 POPHS 709 Professional Development I

 This multi-semester course gives students a holistic view of their career choices and how to develop the tools they’ll need to succeed professionally.
 Fall semester focuses on creating a strong professional presence, proper networking techniques, American employer expectations, creating and maintaining a professional digital presence, and learning how to conduct and succeed at informational interviews.
 Students will attend interviewing and networking events with Duke staff and faculty as well as external guests.

-Students will build on programming learned in PHS 703 using the SAS Software System and R Statistical Computing Platform.
+Students will build on programming learned in POPHS 703 using the SAS Software System and R Statistical Computing Platform.
 Students will perform descriptive, statistical, and graphical analyses, and write maintainable code, test code for correctness, and apply basic principles of reproducibility.
-Programming and assignments will be closely connected with the methods and examples presented in the co-requisite applied analytic methods course PHS 702.
+Programming and assignments will be closely connected with the methods and examples presented in the co-requisite applied analytic methods course POPHS 702.

 This is the second in a two-course sequence that gives students a strong foundation in population health research methods.
 Topics include: qualitative and mixed methods, and advanced designs relevant to population health.
 The course applies foundational design information to methods unique to population health, including pragmatic trials, administrative claims data, and electronic medical record data.
 The course culminates in the development of a strong research question for a literature review, using the methods learned to critique research on a topic of the student’s choosing.

 This course is a continuation of POPHS 709 and teaches project and team management.
 This course will give the student a holistic view of career choices and development and the tools they will need to succeed as professionals in the world of work.

 *All POPHS electives are 3 credits

 Students can choose electives offered through DPHS or courses housed in other departments.
 Electives from outside of DPHS should be chosen in consultation with your mentor, and are approved by the Director of Graduate Studies.